 It’s also important that you do not stop taking methadone or buprenorphine without consulting your doctor or an alcohol and drug service.

 ‘How much does it cost?’

 This will depend on where you live and the programs that are available.
-In some places, MAT is fully subsidized (available for free) and in others, patients pay a fee per dose.
+In some places MAT is fully subsidised (available for free) and in others patients pay a fee per dose.

 MAT also significantly reduces the costs of drug use on your health and wellbeing.

 “It’s just another drug / You’re still an addict on methadone”

 When taken for opioid dependence and addiction, methadone and buprenorphine are medicines.
 Diabetics who take insulin are not considered to be addicted to it.
 Taking insulin allows them to stay healthy and live their life.
 Medication-assisted treatment for opioid dependence does the same.

 While it is true that opioids are prescribed for MAT, this is precisely why it is an effective treatment for opioid dependence.
 MAT is long-acting, which means it doesn’t wear off after a few hours like other opioids.

 People taking MAT are less likely to seek or use other opioids and are able to get back to their normal lifestyle – something that's more difficult when they’re dependent on other opioids.